 HUD's Section 811 Housing for Persons with Disabilities program targets vulnerable persons with disabilities who need affordable housing in order to effectively access community-based support and services.
 Without Section 811 housing, HUD reports that many of those served by the program would be forced to live in an institution, with aging parents, in a homeless shelter, or on the streets.
-According to HUD's Worst Case Housing Needs Report, about one in 7 renters with "worst case" housing needs - meaning they had incomes below half of the median in their area and paid more than half their monthly incomes in rent, lived in severely substandard conditions, or both - included a nonelderly person with disabilities.
-This funding level will allow the Department to renew all current rental assistance, supporting more than 27,000 units.
+According to HUD's Worst Case Housing Needs Report, about one in seven renters with "worst case" housing needs - meaning they had incomes below half of the median in their area and paid more than half their monthly incomes in rent, lived in severely substandard conditions, or both - included a nonelderly person with disabilities.
+This funding level will allow the Department to renew all current rental assistance as well as fund new project rental assistance awards supporting affordable units for persons with disabilities.